What is Agentic AI?

 - Conversational AI - The dialogue-focused subset of AI that powers chatbots and virtual assistants

-- MLOps - The engineering discipline for deploying and maintaining the ML models that power agentic AI
+- MLOps - The engineering discipline for deploying and maintaining the models that power agentic AI

 - AI Agents vs Chatbots - Deep comparison of when to use agents vs traditional chatbots